 - improves libido

-Progesterone Cream — Natural vs. Synthetic
+Natural Progesterone Cream vs. Synthetic

 Natural progesterone refers to bioidentical hormone products that have a molecular structure identical to the hormones our bodies manufacture naturally.
 In 1938, Dr. Russell E. Marker discovered that the roots of wild yam contained diosgenin, a phytoestrogen or plant-based estrogen, that could be chemically converted into the hormone progesterone.

 Today’s natural progesterone creams typically contain diosgenin from wild yam that grows in Mexico or from soybeans.
-Some women opt to ingest progesterone, but up to 80–90% of an oral dose of progesterone can be lost through the liver.
+Some women opt to ingest progesterone, but up to 80–90 percent of an oral dose of progesterone can be lost through the liver.
 Progesterone cream is preferable to oral progesterone since it is much better absorbed transdermally and less taxing to the liver in this form.

 After application to the skin, the progesterone from the cream is then stored in fatty tissues for use as required by the body.
 Natural progesterone cream is not a patentable, product so pharmaceutical funding for progesterone research has gone in the direction of expensive patentable progestins such, as synthetic birth control pills.